 A/B testing in pre-launch helps companies to come up with positioning which hits a chord with potential users.
-For example, SplitMetrics helped WANNA NAILS validate the positioning and optimize their iOS app in pre-launch.
+For example, SplitMetrics helped WANNA NAILS validate the positioning and perform their iOS app pre-launch optimization.
 The title featuring the phrase “Manicure Try On” clearly explained app essence and beat other variations with 26.4% conversion rate improvement.

 It’s worth mentioning that a series of pre-launch tests and overall hard work of WANNA team eventually paid off — several months later, the app rocked the App Store, the company raised $2M investment and got featured on Product Hunt.

 At times, choosing the right category may play an important part in app positioning as well.
 Mobile A/B testing in pre-launch won’t let you resign to your fate and ensures your app debuts in the right category.
 Such split-tests are especially important for gaming apps.

 For instance, they can help you choose between such genres as action and strategy.
 We’ve seen the case when a game publisher experimented with the message of their first screenshot via pre-launch A/B tests.
 One variation focused on ‘strategiс’ aspect of the game while the other one positioned the app as a shooter.
 The first message won with 12% better conversion making it clear which subcategory to choose.

 4. Experiment with the target audience of your app

 Pre-launch A/B testing is an amazing tool for determining the target audience for your upcoming app.
 With the help of deep segmentation, it’s possible to identify which group is interested in your future product.
 Experimenting with targeting you can collect data on preferable age, sex, location for your further marketing activity.
 It also can be used once your app is available in the app stores.

 Mobile A/B testing in pre-launch may also assist in the decision-making process when it comes to determining the most performant app advertising channels.